John Potess

 I stumbled toward the bow, past the mast, waves crashing over the deck - a deafening roar of icy terror.
 The ocean spray the North Pacific cut into my face as water flooded into my boots, soaking through layers of "waterproof" gear.
 It didn’t matter; there was no time to hesitate.
 The Yankee sail had to come down before the squall hit, and it had to come down now.

 Moments earlier, I had locked eyes with Dmitri, my fellow sailor.
 The fear between us was tangible.
-I’ve truly never felt such a pure, primal fear as I did while waiting and watching the squall on the horizon - would it us or would we need to face the bow and get the sail down before disaster hit.
-It was oddly quiet as we waited, the tension thick, watching the dark cloud moving toward us, waiting for Max, the skipper, to make the call.
+I’ve truly never felt such a pure, primal fear as I did while waiting and watching the squall on the horizon - would it pass to the side of us or would we need to face the bow and bring down the sail before we were overpowered?
+It was quiet as we waited, the tension thick, the dark cloud moving toward us as we waited for the skipper to make the call.

 We were already short-handed.
 Lorraine had been taken out two days before, slammed by a rogue wave and thrown across the bow.
 Cracked ribs?
 Broken?
 We didn’t know, but she was out of action.
 Now it was just us, short-handed and huddled in silence, waiting.

-Would it hit us?
-Or would it veer away?
-The Pacific had been “kind” for weeks, or so the veterans claimed.
-But three days ago, the beginning of a three-day storm had shattered that illusion, wreaking havoc on both boat and crew.
-We watched the horizon, hoping, praying.
+The Pacific had been “kind” for weeks, or so the round-the-worlders claimed.
+But three days ago, the beginning of a three-day storm had shattered that illusion, wrecking the boat and crew.
+And so we waited and watched the horizon.

 Max gave the call.
 The Yankee sail had to come down before we were overpowered.

-Max, Dmitri, and I braced ourselves, pulling on every ounce of courage as we staggered forward, men consigned to our grim fate of destruction.
-The waves crashed over us with relentless force.
-The icy wind pierced through our soaked gear, making every step a battle to get to the edge of the bow, prepared to pull in the sail by hand.
+Max, Dmitri, and I braced ourselves, pulling on every bit of courage as we staggered forward, consigned to our grim fate of destruction.
+The icy waves crashed over us as the wind pierced through our soaked gear, making every step a battle to get to the edge of the bow, where we would need to pull in the sail by hand.

 The Journey to the Pacific: From Tropics to the Unknown